StarRocks/starrocks/docs/sql-reference/sql-statements/data-types/Map.md

 Columns with the MAP type have the following restrictions:

-- Cannot be used as key columns (may be supported later).
+- Cannot be used as key columns in a table.
+They can only be used as value columns.
-- Cannot be used as partition key columns (the columns following PARTITION BY).
+- Cannot be used as partition key columns (the columns following PARTITION BY) in a table.
-- Cannot be used as bucketing columns (the columns following DISTRIBUTED BY).
+- Cannot be used as bucketing columns (the columns following DISTRIBUTED BY) in a table.

 ## Construct maps in SQL